 Serum Institute India (SII) CEO Adar Poonawalla (Image: Twitter/@adarpoonawalla)

-In a recent tweet, Poonawalla said the production of Covishield was in full swing at SII's facility in Pune.
-"Pleased to state that COVISHIELD's production is in full swing in Pune.
-I look forward to reviewing operations upon my return in a few days," Poonawalla said.
+The interview took social media by storm.
+After the interview, the CEO of the vaccine maker company tweeted about an "excellent meeting" with all the partners and stakeholders.
+"Meanwhile, pleased to state that COVISHIELD’s production is in full swing in Pune.
+I look forward to reviewing operations upon my return in a few days,” he added.

 According to the newspaper, by the time the Oxford/AstraZeneca vaccine was approved in January, the SII increased its annual production capacity from 1.5 to 2.5 billion doses at a cost of USD 800 million, and stockpiled 50 million doses of Covishield.

 The company began exporting to 68 countries, including Britain, as India seemed to have been over the worse, until the situation worsened in recent weeks.

 Rejecting the charges of profiteering from the vaccine, Poonawala said that it is “totally incorrect” and added that Covishield will still be “the most affordable vaccine on the planet” even at a higher price. "

 "We have done the best we can without cutting corners or doing anything wrong or profiteering.
 I’ll wait for history to judge,” he said.

 “I’ve always had this sense of responsibility to India and the world because of the vaccines we were making, but never have we made a vaccine so needed in terms of saving lives,” he added.

 The price of the Covishield vaccine supplied to the state governments will be reduced to Rs 300 per dose with immediate effect, Poonawala said on April 28.
 SII earlier priced Covishield at Rs 400 per dose for the state governments and Rs 600 for the private hospitals.